Juxn89/nextjs-devtalles/README.md

 - [Route Segment Config Documentation](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config)

+## 🍪 Cookies & Shopping Cart Functionality

+The objective of this section is to demonstrate how to read and write cookies, and how to use server-side cookies to build dynamic content.
+Key topics include:

+- **Server-side cookies:** How to set, read, and manipulate cookies from API routes or server components.
+- **Client-side cookies:** How to access and update cookies from the browser.
+- **Shopping cart:** Using cookies to persist and manage a shopping cart across sessions.
+- **Cookie manipulation:** Best practices for secure and efficient cookie handling.

+For more details, see the [Next.js cookies API reference](https://nextjs.org/docs/app/api-reference/functions/cookies).

 ## ⚙️ Initial Setup

 To get started with this project, follow these steps to configure your local environment and database: